A surgical tooth extraction is required when a simple plier is not enough to remove the tooth.

 painful wisdom tooth

-losing milk teeth late as they blocking the growth of adult teeth
+losing baby teeth late as they blocking the growth of permanent teeth

 unnecessary tooth to orthodontic